PortCallOptimisation/port-call-event-format/manuals/manual_convert_schedule_to_events.md

 The local port call id is the identifier assigned to your visit by the port authority of the port it will be visiting.

 #### Source Specific Port Call ID
 A source specific port call id will have the following structure `PID-` followed by a string uniquely identify your system, e.g. your source string.
 It is then followed by a unique identifier of your choosing.
+Because our system handles these identifiers differently they should be added to an event in its context as seen in [this example](#f0b2426f1-eta-berth)

 ### Berth visit ID